becem-gharbi/nuxt-auth/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

-A complete solution to handle authentication for your Nuxt 3 project
+A fairly complete solution to handle authentication for your Nuxt 3 project

 ## Features